Five Islands Prize: For a first book of poetry

 Amanda Anastasi

 Amanda Anastasi is the convener of La Mama Poetica and author of The Inheritors (Black Pepper, 2021).
-Her work has been featured in Australian Poetry Journal, Griffith Review, The Massachusetts Review and Best Australian Science Writing 2021 and 2022.
+Her work has been featured in Australian Poetry Journal, Griffith Review, Cordite, The Massachusetts Review and Best Australian Science Writing 2021 and 2022.
 Amanda is a two-time recipient of the Ada Cambridge Poetry Prize and was awarded a Wheeler Centre Hot Desk Fellowship to write a series of poems set in the year 2042.
 In 2020, she was a digital Artist in Residence with Assembly of the Future’s The Things We Did Next, exploring imagined futures through poetry.
-Amanda has been Poet in Residence at the Monash Climate Change Communication Research Hub from 2019-2022, writing poetry in response to the climate crisis.
-She recently returned from a Nielma Sidney Literary Travel Grant to write at the Great Barrier Reef.
+Amanda was Poet in Residence at the Monash Climate Change Communication Research Hub (Monash CliComm) from 2019-2022 and also received a Nielma Sidney Literary Travel Grant to write at the Great Barrier Reef.
+She will be releasing a new book of poems in 2024 through Recent Work Press.

 Step 1